ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param prediction_intervals: [default- False] In addition to predicting a single value, regressors can return upper and lower bounds for that prediction as well.
 If you pass True, we will return the 95th and 5th percentile (the range we'd expect 90% of values to fall within) when you get predicted intervals.
 If you pass in two float values between 0 and 1, we will return those particular predicted percentiles when you get predicted intervals.
 To get these additional predicted values, you must pass in True (or two of your own float values) at training time, and at prediction time, call ``ml_predictor.predict_intervals()``. ``ml_predictor.predict()`` will still return just the prediction.

-  :rtype: None.
+  :rtype: self.
 This is purely to fit the entire pipeline to the data.
 It doesn't return anything- it saves the fitted pipeline as a property of the ``Predictor`` instance.
+You can download the saved pipeline by calling .save() after fitting the model.

 .. py:method:: ml_predictor.train_categorical_ensemble(data, categorical_column, default_category='most_frequently_occurring_category', min_category_size=5)